JerryNCC/garden/src/site/notes/Atlas/Notes/Identification of an unknown salt - 01.md

 #### Information:
 - **Appearance of the Salt**: The unknown salt appears as a white crystalline powder.
-- **Result of Heating Test**: When the salt is heated, it decomposes and gives off a yellow-brown gas with a pungent smell.
-There is no color change in the residue after heating.
+- **Result of Heating Test**: When the salt is heated, salt doesn't decompose.

 #### Tests for Cation and Anion:
 1. **Test for Cation (Metal Ion)**: